paladin-t/bitty/docs/documents/manual.md

 	* `size`: the size as number
 	* `permeation`: indicates how to blur glyph edges with the alpha channel, with range of values from 0 to 255

-`Font` is managed by GC, do not need to unload it manually.
+`Font` is constructed like regular object and managed by GC, do not need to unload it manually.

 ### Texture Asset